cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Handling Tasks:** If assigned a task that goes against their ethical principles, deontological workers might refuse or express concerns, prioritising moral duty over job security or promotions.

-In summary, deontological ethics focuses on the inherent morality of actions, irrespective of their consequences.
+Deontological ethics focuses on the inherent morality of actions, irrespective of their consequences.
 Whether one is a leader or a subordinate, this ethical approach emphasises adherence to moral rules and duties as the primary determinant of right and wrong.

 ## Consequentialism: A Deep Dive